TinyCircuits/Thumby-Website/docs/API/Link.md

     f.write(str(e))
     f.close()
 ```
-This will not print the full traceback but the file can be opened to see the exception message.
+This will not print the full traceback, but the file can be opened to see the exception message.